Cover Letter Example for Applying for Multiple Jobs

-Address the right person.
 Since you are submitting your cover letter to two jobs, two separate people might be looking at the cover letter.
 In your salutation, be sure to address all of the people who will be reading your cover letter (or use a general phrase such as “To Whom It May Concern”).
 This way, you will not appear to be emphasizing your interest in one job over the other.

-Express your qualifications for both jobs.
 Be sure to explain why you are qualified for both jobs.
 Consider writing one paragraph mentioning your skills and experiences for one job, and another paragraph for the other job.
 Another option (if the two jobs are related) is to list your skills and experience that apply to both jobs.

-Express enthusiasm for the company.
 Clearly state your interest in the company, so that the hiring managers understand your interest.
 Perhaps include a paragraph that states why you think you are a good fit for the company generally.
 Include keywords from the company website in this paragraph.
 Also emphasize how you can benefit the company - explain that you hope to add value to the company, in either of these jobs.

 Sample Cover Letter Applying for Two Jobs